Apiary Inspection Program

 - Work with apiculture officials in other states and at the Federal level on honey bee related issues.

-- Issue Health Certificates to beekeepers moving bees out of state, if needed.
+- Issue Health Certificates to beekeepers moving bees out of state, as needed.